Time Card Calculator

 Apart from finding your weekly working time, the work hours calculator can help you determine:

-4. Enter your base hourly pay rate and overtime pay rate.
-If you didn't do any overtime, enter just the standard pay rate.
-You'll then see how much you earnt in a given week.
+Enter your overtime pay rate.
+You'll then see how much you earned in a given week.

-If you'd like to calculate working hours for payroll without the help of this free time card calculator, you may need to know how to convert from minutes to decimal hours.
+If you'd like to calculate your work hours for payroll without the help of this free time card calculator, you may need to know how to convert from minutes to decimal hours.
 The problem is we use the sexagesimal system for calculating time, so, for example, 1 h 18 min doesn't equal 1.18 h.
 It equals 1.3 h.

 Why? — An hour has 60 minutes.
 Therefore, 1 minute equals 1/60 of an hour.
 If you want to convert minutes to hours, multiply the number of minutes by 1/60.